andreas-grimm/GD-BASIC/doc/BASIC.md

 | `STRING` | `AB$` | 0 to 256 Characters |

 ### Detailed Changes To The Existing Standards

+### Differences any reviewed Basic Implementations

+#### `DEF` Statement
+GD-Basic does not need a macro defined before used in the code.
+As GD-Basic has a macro processor that runs multi-pass through the source code, the macro definition can be in the source code after the macro is referenced.

 ### Differences to GW-Basic